Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

+\cref{PP_5} shows individual consumers’ welfare in both models, before and after implementing the DR program.
+Consumers generally experience surpluses, especially during low-demand periods when using MILP.
+Consumer flexibility leads to a surplus for consumers across all periods compared to their utility without the DR program.
+Even with the MPEC model, consumers offset their losses during low demand in the periods from 8:00 to 22:00.
+Note that the differences in individual consumer surpluses are attributable to variations in the utility and demand flexibility parameters, as detailed in \cref{Tab_1}.

-\cref{P_3_8} depicts results regarding consumers' flexibility (DR) towards their consumption for the two models with the BM and with higher flexibility.
-The overall trend for flexible demand is almost similar in both models, though differences in magnitudes.
-Consumers are more flexible from 9:00-11:00 and from 17:00-22:00 as they shift their consumption to the off-peak periods.
-In relation to this, the negative values show consumers shift part of their consumption in those hours as they consume higher energy in the off-peak periods.
-The result also guarantees the constraint $\sum_{t\in {T}}\Delta_{jt\omega}^{C}=0$, and the flexibility boundary values given for each consumers in \cref{Tab_1}.
-For instance, consumer 1 is with higher flexibility in consumption up to 5kWh compared to the other consumers.
-For the case where we have more flexibility, the overall electricity price is decreased, and the quantity purchased is increased.
-As a result, the results on the retailer's profit and consumers' welfare are robust.
-Thus, the DR models effectively characterize the market in both market configurations.
+\cref{P_3_8} presents consumer flexibility in the MPEC and MILP models for the \emph{benchmark} and \emph{flexibility} cases.
+The overall trend for flexibility is similar in both models.
+Notably, consumers demonstrate greater flexibility from 9:00-11:00 and 17:00-22:00 by shifting their consumption to off-peak periods.
+The results adhere to the constraint $\sum_{t\in {T}}\Delta_{jt\omega}^{C}=0$ and respect the flexibility boundary values for each consumer as presented in \cref{Tab_1}.
+For example, consumer 1 exhibits greater flexibility in consumption, up to 5 kWh, compared to other consumers.
+With high flexibility, the overall electricity price decreases, and the quantity purchased increases, leading to robust impacts on both the retailer's expected profit and consumer surplus.
+Therefore, the DR models effectively characterize market outcomes under both market configurations.
+They highlight the importance of utility functions in understanding consumer behavior and market dynamics.